satishdotpatel/satishdotpatel.github.io/_posts/2023-12-26-openstack-magnum-capi.markdown

 $ tail -f /var/log/kolla/magnum/magnum-*.log
 ```

-If all good then you will notice in logs that magnum makes calls to kind k8s cluster running ourside openstack.
-If it failed with any reason then you have to make sure its reachable/routable or no firewall in between. (you can use curl etc tools to verify)
+If all is good then you will notice in logs that magnum makes calls to kind k8s cluster running outside openstack.
+If it fails with any reason then you have to make sure it's reachable/routable or no firewall in between. (you can use curl etc tools to verify)

 ### Import Kubernetes images and create templates